 You can enjoy the egg liqueur pure in small liqueur glasses or use it as an ingredient for cakes and desserts.
 It is delicious as a topping for chocolate or vanilla ice cream and in Germany you can even buy German egg liqueur ice cream in ice cream parlors and frozen in the supermarket.
 Happy Cooking!

-Recipe from East Germany
+Recipe from former East Germany (DDR)

 Ingredients German Egg Liqueur Recipe